Articles by City & Category

 Earth and Planetary Sciences Halls

-The Arthur Ross Hall of Meteorites seeks to answer questions about the origins of the solar system by analyzing meteorites that have travelled through space and impacted planet Earth.
+The Arthur Ross Hall of Meteorites seeks to answer questions about the origins of the solar system by analyzing meteorites that have travelled through space and hit planet Earth.

 The three sections of the hall focus on exploring the processes involved in planet formation and the creation of the solar system, as well as meteorite impacts and the details from those impact sites from around the world (Kansas, South Africa, Arizona, etc.).

-There are over 130 meteorites on display in the Arthur Ross Hall of Meteorites, along with moon rocks and Mars specimens collecting during the 1970s Apollo missions.
-Learn about the significance of meteor impact with the scaled model of the Barringer Crater of Arizona, considered to be the world’s best-preserved crater and one that forced scientists to think of the solar system in an entirely different way.
+There are more than 130 meteorites on display in the Arthur Ross Hall of Meteorites, along with Moon rocks and Mars specimens collecting during the 1970s Apollo missions.
+Learn about the significance of a meteor impact with the scaled model of the Barringer Crater of Arizona, considered to be the world’s best-preserved crater and one that forced scientists to think of the solar system in an entirely different way.

-Perhaps the American Museum of Natural History’s most well-known halls are in the Koch Dinosaur Wing.
+Perhaps the American Museum of Natural History’s most well-known halls are on the fourth floor.

 You’ll also find the Milstein Hall of Advanced Mammals, which features casts and fossils of the legendary mammals that roamed the Earth after dinosaurs went extinct.
 Mammoths, mastodons, giant ground sloths, and saber-toothed cats trekked across North American land over 10,000 years ago during the last ice age.
 Here you’ll learn about their unique features and what lead to their ultimate demise.